otagobioinformaticsspringschool/intro-git/docs/3_create_repo.md

 down the road.
 We would like to remove the nested repository.
 How can we undo the last `git init` in the `ecoli` subdirectory?

 !!!
-Solution -- USE WITH CAUTION!
+"Solution -- USE WITH CAUTION!"

     ### Background